Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 Eligibility is usually based on BMI and the presence of weight-related health conditions, alongside a full clinical assessment.
 You may be suitable if your BMI is 30 or above, or 27 or above with a condition such as high blood pressure, type 2 diabetes, PCOS, or sleep apnoea.

 Yes.
 Mounjaro can be prescribed privately following a medical consultation with a UK-registered prescriber.
-Off-label prescribing for weight loss is an accepted practice in UK healthcare.
+It is now also licensed for weight management following NICE Technology Appraisal TA1026 (December 2024), though NHS access is being rolled out over a phased timeline.

 Mounjaro may not be suitable during pregnancy or breastfeeding, or for people with certain thyroid, endocrine, or gastrointestinal conditions.
 Suitability is assessed individually with patient safety as the priority.